CosmicSteve/wtCal/README.md

 # WTcal

-WTcal is a web application that uses Flask and Google's calendar API to import a student's calendar from Blackboard to their Google Calendar.
+WTcal is a web application that uses Flask and Google's calendar API to import a student's calendar from Blackboard to their own personal Google Calendar.